In 2018 the Klim Latitude was substantially redesigned. To be reviewed shortly (Jan 2020)

 Armour I’m not a great fan of the bulky armour that’s come with my older Aerostich Dariens and similar, but the D3O T5 stuff they fit in the Latitude (elbows, shoulders, back) is pleasingly low-profile and squidgy.
 Its advanced properties mean that on impact the foam ‘locks up’ at a molecular level to become rigid and so, protective.
 Unconvinced?
 Get a mate to belt you with a cricket bat to feel it at work.
 I especially liked the spine pad (left) which on other jackets has felt either insubstantial or over the top.
 This D30 T5 stuff remains unobtrusive and comfortable until you need it – that’s what you want with armour unless you’re a GP racer.
 The back pad crosses over the exhaust vent and so is itself vented to help air pass through.

 Conclusion All in all, though I don’t doubt it’s as good as anything out there for bad weather and crashing, the look, small pockets and the sizing would put me off spending £500 quid on a Latitude.
-For that money I’d wait for something else.
+For that money, I’d wait for something else.
+As said, in 2018 they designed it and in 2020 I got one to try.